Ford Escort (Europe): Ford Escort 100E (1955)

-First generation (1967–1975)
+First generation (1967)

 The Mark I Ford Escort was introduced in Ireland and the United Kingdom at the end of 1967, making its show debut at the Brussels Motor Show in January 1968.
 It replaced the successful, long-running Anglia.
 The Escort was also presented in Europe as the first passenger car to be developed by the merged Ford of Europe (the Transit van having been the first product of this collaboration).
-Escort production commenced at the Halewood plant in England during the closing months of 1967, and for left hand drive markets during September 1968 at the Ford plant in Genk.
-Initially the continental Escorts differed slightly under the skin from the UK built ones.
-The front suspension and steering gear were configured differently and the brakes were fitted with dual hydraulic circuits; also the wheels fitted on the Genk-built Escorts had wider rims.
+Escort production commenced at the Halewood plant in England during the closing months of 1967, and for left-hand-drive markets during September 1968 at the Ford plant in Genk.

+Initially, the continental Escorts differed slightly under the skin from the UK-built ones.
+The front suspension and steering gear were configured differently and the brakes were fitted with dual hydraulic circuits; also, the wheels fitted on the Genk-built Escorts had wider rims.
 At the beginning of 1970, continental European production transferred to a new plant on the edge of Saarlouis, West Germany.

 The Escort was a commercial success in several parts of Western Europe, but nowhere more so than in the UK, where the national bestseller of the 1960s, BMC's Austin/Morris 1100 was beginning to show its age, while Ford's own Cortina had grown, both in dimensions and in price, beyond the market niche at which it had originally been pitched.
-It competed with the Vauxhall Viva, and from early 1970 the Rootes Group's Hillman Avenger.
+It competed with the Vauxhall Viva, and from early 1970, the Rootes Group's Hillman Avenger.

-In June 1974, six years into the car's UK introduction, Ford announced the completion of the two millionth Ford Escort, a milestone hitherto unmatched by any Ford model outside the US.
-It was also stated that 60% of the two million Escorts had been built in Britain.
-In West Germany, cars were built at a slower rate of around 150,000 cars per year, slumping to 78,604 in 1974 which was the last year for the Escort Mk1.
-Many of the German built Escorts were exported, notably to Benelux and Italy; from the West German domestic market perspective the car was cramped and uncomfortable when compared with the well-established and comparably priced Opel Kadett, and it was technically primitive when set against the successful imported Fiat 128 and Renault 12.
-Subsequent generations of the Escort made up some of the ground foregone by the original model, but in Europe's largest auto-market the Escort sales volumes always came in well behind those of the General Motors Kadett and its Astra successor.
+In June 1974, six years after the car's UK introduction, Ford announced the completion of the two-millionth Ford Escort, a milestone hitherto unmatched by any Ford model outside the US.
+Ford also stated that 60% of the two million Escorts had been built in Britain.
+In West Germany, cars were built at a slower rate of around 150,000 cars per year, slumping to 78,604 in 1974, which was the last year for the Escort Mk1.
+Many of the German built Escorts were exported, notably to Benelux and Italy; from the perspective of the West German domestic market, the car was cramped and uncomfortable when compared with the well-established and comparably priced Opel Kadett, and it was technically primitive when set against the successful imported Fiat 128 and Renault 12.
+Subsequent generations of the Escort closed the gap somewhat, but in Europe's largest auto market, Escort sales volumes always came in significantly behind those of the General Motors Kadett and its Astra successor.